Michelle Rae Uy/CNN Underscored

 “Humidity levels impact your everyday life by affecting your health, sleep and home’s structural integrity,” says Dr. Steven Madhavan, a longtime public health emergency officer and JHU Bloomberg School of Public Health graduate.
 Therefore, humidifiers play an important role.
 “An environment below the recommended humidity levels may lead to drying of the skin, nose and throat, leading to nose bleeds, sore throat, skin rashes and dermatitis,” he says.
 “Heated dry air may prolong the lifespan of many circulating viruses.
 Dry air may lead to eye irritation, eye strain and fatigue.”

-So, with the help of humidity readers, timers and an energy monitor, we spent several weeks testing 12 popular humidifiers and smart humidifiers from brands like Levoit, Dreo and Pure Enrichment to help you bring moisture back into your home or office.
-Winter is coming, but one of our top three picks should see you through those dry months and beyond.
+So, with the help of humidity readers, timers and an energy monitor, we spent several weeks testing 13 popular humidifiers and smart humidifiers from brands like Levoit, Dreo and Pure Enrichment to help you bring moisture back into your home or office.
+Winter is coming, but along with the best space heaters and the best electric blankets, one of our top three humidifier picks should see you through those dry, cold months.

 Best humidifier